trim21/userscript-metadata-webpack-plugin/readme.md

 ## usage

-you can find a full webpack example in [webpack-userscript-template](https://github.com/Trim21/webpack-userscript-template)
+you can find a full template project in [webpack-userscript-template](https://github.com/Trim21/webpack-userscript-template)

 ### install